-I was born in Shiraz, Iran, on June 27th, 1990.
+I was born in Shiraz, Iran.
 I earned my Bachelor's degree in Computer Software Engineering and, driven by my passion for the medical field, pursued a Master's degree in Medical Informatics.
 In 2014, I was admitted to Tehran University of Medical Sciences (TUMS), achieving the 4th national rank in the entrance exam.
 During my master's studies, I focused on clinical decision support systems, particularly in determining the type of neonatal hyperbilirubinemia using machine learning techniques and fuzzy logic.
 Upon graduation, I joined University of Medical Sciences (SUMS) as a research assistant and medical informatics expert.
 My research there included studies on medical education and the impact of the COVID-19 pandemic on educational practices.
 Currently, I am pursuing a PhD in Computer Science at the University of Salerno, Italy.
 My research is centered on interoperability standards between healthcare systems, with a specific focus on FHIR (Fast Healthcare Interoperability Resources).

 I am a member of Computer Languages and User Experience Laboratory